Thrifty Financial Services, Inc

 Springfield, MA 01103

-Quick summary of premium financing and checklists’ points
+A quick summary of premium financing and how it works in Massachusetts

 In premium financing, an insured signs a promissory to the agency to pay the premiums for the policies purchased.
 The promissory note signed by the insured is supplied to the agency by a premium finance company.
 The signed note contains any policy information, the down payment paid by the insured, the total premium financed, and the monthly payment terms for the insured under the note.